 Unlike Fallingwater, not every Wright creation still stands

 The granddaddy of environmentally sustainable architecture, Frank Lloyd Wright, has been in the news lately.
 A massive archive of his work is being permanently relocated from Wisconsin and Arizona to the Museum of Modern Art and Columbia University, and an unusual, architecturally significant home that Wright designed for one his seven children is facing possible demolishment in Phoenix to make room for a pair of McMansions.
-An urgent campaign to save the home and the surrounding property from redevelopment is under way.
+An urgent campaign to save the home is under way.